Requests & responses

 Section titled “Errors”- Domain / business rules: usually

-{ "error": "SOME_CODE" }with a stable code (examples:ORDER_NOT_FOUND,INSUFFICIENT_SCOPE,USER_EMAIL_CONFLICT).
-Each operation lists its possible codes. - Validation: often 400 with
+{ "error": "SOME_CODE" }with stable codes (for exampleORDER_NOT_FOUND,INSUFFICIENT_SCOPE,USER_EMAIL_CONFLICT). - Validation: typically 400 with

-{ "error": "<readable message>" }when query or body does not match the schema.
+{ "error": "<readable message>" }when query or body does not match schema.

 JSON bodies